CLARIN-PL/embeddings/README.md

 ```

+**Important Remark**: As the library is still under active development, default model hyperparameters **MAY BE NOT OPTIMAL**.
+We encourage running [OptimizedPipelines](https://github.com/cLARIN-PL/embeddings/#optimized-pipelines) as the first step to select appropriate hyperparameters.

 # Conventions

 We use many of the HuggingFace concepts such as models (https://huggingface.co/models) or  datasets (https://huggingface.co/datasets) to make our library as easy to use as it is possible.
 We want to enable users to create, customise, test, and execute NLP/NLU/SLU tasks in the fastest possible manner.